 We believe that CASBs should be viewed from two perspectives simultaneously.
 From one perspective, a CASB is a safeguard that protects your data.
 From another perspective, it is a tool that helps to manage risks and adjust your business plans.
 After all, security policy enforcement is vital for a company’s operational continuity, especially in highly regulated industries.

 Long story short, a CASB is a way to ensure that all cloud data is used as it should be.
-So what exactly can CASBs put on the table?
+So, what is the purpose of the CASB?
+How does CASB work?
 Let’s take a look.

 Issues CASBs Help to Address